RB Leipzig and Bayern Munich square off in the DFB Pokal final on Saturday at the Olympiastadion Berlin looking to end their seasons on a high.

 Head to Head Record

-Here's how the two sides have fared in their previous five fixtures.
+Here's how each side have fared in their previous five matches in all competitions.

 |RB Leipzig||Bayern Munich|